Residential Additions and Alterations

 Residential alterations change the use of existing square footage, not including condominiums.

-- A building and zoning permit application (PDF), signed by the property owner.
-Complete the entire form including:
+- A building permit application, signed by the property owner.

 - Square feet of area being disturbed (required)